unbywyd/ungic/README.md

 | Note: Its works stably for nodejs 12+ |
 | --- |

 |  Note: Dear friends, I must apologize to you, but I have problems with English, Try to understand my project, if you are interested, I will be glad to accept help from you, my spoken languages are Russian and Hebrew.
 Thank you for your understanding.

 | PS.
 My contacts are below.

 # About ungic packer
-Ungic layout's packer is a web resources (styles, icons, html documents) development environment with modular [Dart Sass](https://sass-lang.com/dart-sass) framework and a set of tools for web coder.
+Ungic layout's packer is a development environment for preparing web resources such as styles (css), icons and html documents.
+Ungic packer is based on its own modular [Dart Sass](https://sass-lang.com/dart-sass) framework.

-The purpose of ungic is to facilitate the preparation of materials to front-end, but rather, helps to solve the following tasks:
+The purpose of ungic packer is to facilitate the preparation of materials to front-end, but rather, helps to solve the following tasks:

 # Ungic and Webpack!
 Ungic packer is very suitable for working with **webpack** or rather, it closes the part that is not quite suitable for the webpack.